 An RTI model allows the user to manipulate and mathematically enhance the light and reflectivity of the surface of an artwork, making it possible to see details that are invisible in person.
 If you’ve ever held a flashlight at an angle over a surface and seen the way small marks suddenly become noticeable, you’ve got the right idea.
 While a photo taken under raking light can only show one lighting angle at a time, an RTI model allows the end user to change the lighting in the moment to see specific features, and to change the size of the beam reflecting off the surface.

 In the model here, we see the indistinct inscription on the bronze become visible, which has allowed WCMA staff to seek out expertise that helps us find out new information about the origin and complicated backstory of this work.
 Other models allow us to see details of materials like stone that can help us identify their origin.
-RTI models have also been used to study painting techniques in Indian miniatures for an art studio class and to collaborate with Williams’ Chapin Rare Book collection to study a medieval Syriac New Testament manuscript.
+RTI models have also been used to study painting techniques in Indian miniatures for an art studio class and to examine characteristic textures of pigments and binders with a chemistry class.